KendrickPC/hacker-news/README.md

 Now, we’ll add the UI for the story-adding feature:

 - Add a form in the HTML for the story.
 This should initially be hidden.
-1. Creating submit new story form in index.html
+1. Creating submit new story form in index.html.
+Take out the hidden class in form to test.
 ```html
 <section class="submit-story-container container">
   <form id="new-story-form" class="hidden">